andrewt3000/MachineLearning/llm.md

 **Reasoning models** train CoT behavior directly with RL rather than eliciting it via prompting.
 OpenAI's o1 (2024) was the first public example; DeepSeek-R1 (2025) was the first open-weight model with a published method (RL with verifiable rewards, RLVR).

-**GRPO** (Group Relative Policy Optimization), introduced in DeepSeekMath is an RL algorithm, a PPO variant, that is currently widely used as an optimizer for reasoning training.
+**GRPO** (Group Relative Policy Optimization), introduced in DeepSeekMath is an RL algorithm, a [PPO](rl.md) variant, that is currently widely used as an optimizer for reasoning training.

 **RAG** (retrieval augmented generation) supplies an LLM with text retrieved from an external sources.
-RAG addresses limitations such as knowledge cutoff date, proprietary or private data absent from pretraining, and hallucination on facts the model half-remembers.[2](#references]
+RAG addresses limitations such as knowledge cutoff date, proprietary or private data absent from pretraining, and hallucination on facts the model half-remembers.[2](#references)

 ## References
 1. 2020 GPT3 autoregressive language model [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165)